Travelling Down Under? Here's your guide to making it the most memorable holiday.

 If you are travelling with children then this ten-day guide is your go-to for the ins and outs of experiencing the best of the country without breaking the bank.
 The budget itinerary is not short of adventure, taking you from Sydney all the way to tropical Cairns, with a few stops along the way including the beautiful beach town of Byron Bay.

 For some epic fun the children will love, take a trip to the Gold Coast.
-This 3-day itinerary will excite not only the young ones but parents as well.
+This three-day itinerary will excite not only the young ones but parents as well.
 It will take the whole family surfing, rollercoaster riding and rainforest four-wheel driving.
 The itinerary makes time for relaxation, including some of the Gold Coast’s best spas, laidback cafes and shopping destinations.